nicolehappy/Deliverable3/README.md

 Feature 1: Log in

  User Story:
   As a user, I always need to login to this website
- If I have typed right username and password, i should be able to login Also there are some cases that I might fail to login
+  If I have typed right username and password, I should be able to login Also there are some cases that I might fail to login

      Scenario: login success
      Scenario: login fail with wrong username or password
      Scenario: login fail with empty username

 Feature 2: Shopping cart